zenchain-protocol/forta-storage/README.md

     ```

 Make sure you have a local Redis instance running with the same configurations as specified in the `.env` file.

+### Swagger Documentation

+Swagger documentation is available at `http://localhost:NODE_PORT` after starting the application.
+You can use this documentation to explore and test the API endpoints interactively.